-|Chris Crum has been a featured writer with the WebProNews.com team and the iEntry Network of B2B Publications since 2003.
-Chris writes for Small Business Resources about social media, search, and what's new for small business.
-Hundreds of publications link to Chris’ articles including the Wall Street Journal, USA Today, LA Times and the New York Times.|
+|Chris Crum writes for Small Business Resources about what's new for small business.
+Chris was a featured writer with the iEntry Network of B2B Publications where hundreds of publications linked to his articles including the Wall Street Journal, USA Today, LA Times and the New York Times.|

 Pinterest Announces New Promoted Pin Types to Help Businesses Reach Customers

 It's been two years since Pinterest first launched promoted pins, and now there are three new kinds.
 The company says the collection is designed to "bring every kind of idea to life."